kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 Running an active learning experiment
 ---------------------------------------

-The `examples` directory contains a `Jupyter notebook with an example <https://github.com/kjappelbaum/pypal/blob/master/examples/test_pal.ipynb>`_ that you can also run on MyBinder.
+The `examples` directory contains a `Jupyter notebook with an example <https://github.com/kjappelbaum/pypal/blob/master/examples/test_pal.ipynb>`_ that can also be run on MyBinder.

-If you use a Gaussian process model built with :code:`sklearn` or :code:`GPy` you can use a pre-built class (like :code:`PALSklearn` or :code:`PALGpy`) and follow the following steps:
+If using a Gaussian process model built with :code:`sklearn` or :code:`GPy` we recommend using a pre-built class such as :code:`PALSklearn` or :code:`PALGpy` and following the subsequent steps:

-1. For each objective create a model (if you want to use a coregionalized model you, of course, only need to create one)
+1. For each objective create a model (if using a coregionalized Gaussian process model, only one model needs to be created)

-2. Sample a few initial points from your design space.
-In practice, you can use the :code:`get_maxmin_samples` or :code:`get_kmeans_samples` utilities for that.
-Assuming that :code:`X` is a :code:`np.array` if the descriptors/features
+2. Sample a few initial points from the design space.
+We provide the :code:`get_maxmin_samples` or :code:`get_kmeans_samples` utilities that can help with the sampling.
+Our code assumes that :code:`X` is a :code:`np.array`.

     .. code-block:: python